Effects of pornography: Relationship satisfaction

 The research on the correlation between pornography use and relationship satisfaction is varied.
 While some researchers believe that pornography consumption leads people to become less satisfied in their relationships, with greater frequency of use negatively associated with relationship satisfaction, others have argued that it can have the opposite effect.
 Pornography consumption tends to result in lower levels of satisfaction in long-term, heterosexual relationships.
 However, most of the current research is correlational, indicating a connected but non-causal relationship.

 On the other hand, many researchers reject the idea that pornography is inherently harmful to relationship satisfaction.
 Joint pornography consumption within a relationship has been linked to increased levels of relationship satisfaction for both partners.
 This suggests that there is more at play than simply the consumption of pornography, such as the role of honesty and partner perception.

 Research examining pornography use and relationship quality has found weak negative associations between the two.
 Across multiple measures, pornography use was either unassociated with relationship outcomes or negatively associated with them though significant associations were mostly small in magnitude; only one unclear exception showed a positive association.
 Researches mention the direction of causality remains unclear-whether pornography use contributes to relationship problems or whether individuals in troubled relationships turn to pornography as a coping mechanism.

-Researchers report a statistically significant negative correlation between sexual satisfaction and pornography use overall.
+Researchers report a statistically significant, but very low, negative correlation between sexual satisfaction and pornography use overall.
 When the results were disaggregated by gender, this negative correlation remained significant among women.
 However, the study found no statistically significant relationship between pornography use and sexual satisfaction among men.